Hyurl/hyurl.github.io/cool-node/Docs/GettingStarted.md

 Cool-Node is still growing, more features will be added to new versions, so keep your program up-to-date is very recommended.
-You can type the following command in you shell or CMD to see what version you're use:
+You can type the following command in you shell or CMD to see what version you're using:

 ```sh
 npm list cool-node